dfuse-io/ice/tutorial.md

   ```

   This starts the local producer node and all dfuse services to process and serve data from the development blockchain.
   You can access the `Dashboard` on `http://localhost:8081` to see the statuses of each running service.
-A high-precision block explorer `ethq` is served on `http://localhost:8080` for you to easily track blocks and transactions, as well as to try out dfuse searching functionalities.
+A high-precision block explorer `eosq` is served on `http://localhost:8080` for you to easily track blocks and transactions, as well as to try out dfuse searching functionalities.
 A GraphiQL interface is also served on `http://localhost:8080/graphiql` for you to craft and test GraphQL queries to access chain data.

   <br>